alanarnholt/STT3850/Notes/Parent/Parent.md

 Using Computer Simulations to Conduct a Hypothesis Test
 =========================================================

-1. Write code to allocate randomly each of the female worm counts to either the teatment or the control group.
+1. Write code to allocate randomly each of the female worm counts to either the treatment or the control group.

 2. Take the control group average minus the K11777 treatment group average.